ursl/tessie/README.md

 ```
 Only values (changes) outside of a window a published

-## Configure nore for the webserver
+## Configure node for the webserver
 ```
 cd tessie/node/test1
 npm install